Best toy cars with eyes for pretend play

 Funcorn Toys pull-back

-This is just a set with 12 very cheap cars.
-They can all be pulled back and then drive off “pull back.”
+This is just a set of 12 very cheap ones cars.
+They can all be pulled back and then driven away “pull back.”

 The plastic feels quite thin, but it is made of non-toxic material, so safety has not been spared in any case.

-The colors are bright so it's a happy bunch.
-Each car is about 2 inches (5 cm) so that's really, really small.
+The colors are bright so they are a cheerful couple.
+Each auto is about 2 inches (5 cm) so that is really very small.

 Because they are so small, it is recommended to give them from 3 years old.
 They are a bit more fun for small children unfortunately, but if you stick with them you can also give it to a younger child.